Palaeontology

 Research questions include topics on biostratigraphy and chronostratigraphy, palaeogeography, regional geology, palaeoenvironment and palaeoclimate.
 Regionally my work concentrates on Europe and Eurasia, with a focus on the North Alpine Foreland Basin (NAFB) and ancient Paratethys realm, and Central Kenya.
 You can find some introductory information on the NAFB (or Molasse Basin) here.

-Recent publications on the NAFB and Eastern Paratethys
+Recent publications on the NAFB, Central and Eastern Paratethys